nutiteq/hellomap3d/README.md

 * Mapsforge - used for respective layer
 * OGR/GDAL and Proj.4 - used for OGR and GDAL layers
 * Google Protobuf library - used for 3D layers
+* Spatialite lib - used in Spatialite and 3DPolygon layers.

+All these libraries are free and open source, and non-viral (GPL or LGPL software is not used).

 The Hello Map 3D application code is free and licensed under MIT license terms:

 Copyright (C) 2012 Nutiteq Llc